-- 10% of shares without voting rights from the same issuer. - 10 % of an issuer's debt titles. - 25% of the units of a UCITS or AIU. - 10% of an issuer's monetary market instruments.
+- 10% of shares without voting rights from the same issuer. - 10 % of an issuer's debt titles. - 25% of the units of a UCITS or alternative investment fund. - 10% of an issuer's monetary market instruments.

 The following borrowing restrictions apply: